xunker/panasonic_typewriter_interface/README.md

 ### Set microcontroller to "RUN" Mode

 Once in "On-Line Mode", you'll need to set your Arduino to "Run" mode.
 If you are using the included [adapter board](adapter_boards/README.md), you do this by switching the "RUN/HALT" switch to "RUN".
 If you are have wired your own microcontroller, you will connect pin A7 (or whatever pin you assigned to `GO_PIN`) to ground.

 Once you switch to "RUN" mode, reset the microcontroller once to ensure it's now in the correct mode.

 As long as that pin is grounded, sentences will keep being sent to the typewriter.

-### Send text
+### Send text - SLOWLY

 Finally, open a serial connection to your MCU (using the built-in Serial Console in the Arduino IDE works well).

-The default speed/baud is 57600.
+The default speed is 300 baud.
+Yes, you read correctly, **300 baud**.
+Because it's a freakin' TYPEWRITER!
+It can _barely_ keep up with 30 char/sec.
+If you want a laser printer, you know where to find one.

+Out of the box, the Arduino toolchain only gives the atMega328 a 64 byte serial buffer, which can hold about 2 seconds of data at 300 baud.
+I'd actually like to set the default speed to 110 baud, but no operating systems have supported that speed for at least 30 years.
+Yes, not even Linux despite the lies that `stty` tells you.

 Send some text!
 With luck, you'll see it appear in your paper!
+Eventually!

 ## Serial Configuration Terminal